ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Client MUST abort if any of the following happen for any HPKE config
 request:

-* the GET request failed or did not return a valid HPKE config list;
+* the GET request did not return a valid HPKE config list;
 * the HPKE config list is empty; or
 * no HPKE config advertised by the Aggregator specifies a supported a KEM, KDF, or AEAD algorithm triple.